poweroutlet2/openground/docs/docs/commands/add.md

 See [Configuration](../configuration.md) for all available settings.

 !!! note
-    Unlike the separate `ingest` command, `add` does not support CLI flags for chunking parameters.
-If you need custom chunking for a specific run, set the values in your config file before running `add`, or use separate `extract` and `ingest` commands.
+    Unlike the separate `embed` command, `add` does not support CLI flags for chunking parameters.
+If you need custom chunking for a specific run, set the values in your config file before running `add`, or use separate `extract` and `embed` commands.

 ## Examples